Khalil Greene: San Diego Padres

 After finishing his college career and being drafted by the Padres, Khalil Greene reported to the Single-A Eugene Emeralds where he played only ten games.
 He batted .270 with no home runs and six RBI.
 He was then called up to the Lake Elsinore Storm of the California League where he finished the season.
 In 46 games, he hit nine home runs with 32 RBI while batting .317.

 In 2003, Greene started the season with the Double-A Mobile BayBears.
 In 59 games, he had a batting average of .275.
 He was then called up to the Triple-A Portland Beavers.
 In 76 games, Greene batted .288 with 10 home runs and 47 RBI.

-He then saw his first major league action on September 3, 2003, where he came into the game as a pinch-hitter for Brian Lawrence in the seventh inning and flied out against the Arizona Diamondbacks.
+Greene saw his first major league action on September 3, 2003, where he came into the game as a pinch-hitter for Brian Lawrence in the seventh inning and flew out against the Arizona Diamondbacks.
 He got his first start two days later against the Houston Astros, but went 0-for-4.
 His first hit came the next day; it was a single sharply hit up the middle against Ron Villone.
 His first home run led off the eighth inning of the September 16 game against Jerome Williams of the San Francisco Giants.
 He finished the year with an average of .215 with two home runs and six RBI in twenty games.

 His first full season was in 2004.
 He played 139 games for the Padres, going 132-for-484 (.273) with 15 home runs and 65 RBI.
 He was seventh in the league in sacrifice flies with seven.
 His salary for the season was $300,500.
 Greene placed second in the MLB Rookie of the Year Award voting in the National League (to his former minor league roommate Jason Bay), despite having to play in fifteen of the last seventeen games of the season with a broken hand.

 In 2005, Greene played in 121 games going 109 for 436 (.250) with 15 home runs and 70 RBI.
 He helped the Padres win their fourth division title, their first since 1998.

 In 2006, Greene appeared in 121 games, and had 101 hits in 412 at-bats (.245) with 15 home runs and 55 RBI, helping the Padres win their second consecutive National League West title.

 In 2007, Greene hit 155 for 611 for a (.254) average over 153 games.
 He also set a Padres record for home runs by a shortstop with 27, and accrued 97 RBI.